Skip to main content

 gameplay3 negative mentions

-• The game suffers from severe input lag, making it frustrating and difficult to play effectively.
+• The game suffers from severe input lag, making it difficult to execute reflexive actions, which detracts from the overall gameplay experience.

-• Lacks variety and depth, leading to a repetitive experience that can become boring quickly.
+• Line/Dash lacks variety and depth, leading to a repetitive experience that can become boring after a short period of play.

 • graphics